-With the transformation of art colleges into universities of the arts in 1998, art universities received the right to award doctorates.
-This expanded the traditionally scientific spectrum of dissertations to include topics and practices of artistic-scientific research (also called "Arts-Based Research" or "Artistic Research").
-Since then, doctoral studies at art universities have received an enormous influx of students: At theUniversity of Art and Design Linz alone there are now already more than 100 regular PhD candidates.
+With the transformation of art colleges into universities of the arts in 1998, the academic spectrum of PhD programs was expanded to include topics and practices of arts-based research (also called "arts-based research" or "artistic research").
+Since then, doctoral studies at the art universities have attracted a large number of students: at the University of Art and Design Linz alone, there are now more than 100 PhD students conducting their research.

 To apply, please submit the following documents by the applicable deadlines:

-In order to clarify questions regarding the application process as well as the PhD program, study counseling dates are offered on a regular basis.
+Please inform yourself in detail about the PhD program on our homepage.
+In order to clarify questions concerning the application procedure as well as the PhD program, study counseling appointments are offered on a regular basis.
 Attendance is mandatory.
-Current dates can be found at News.
+Current dates can be found under News.

-PhD candidates must provide potential supervisors with a comprehensible description of their PhD project and the planned process as well as supplementary documents relevant to the project, such as portfolios or selected literature or artistic references.
+PhD candidates must provide potential supervisors with a comprehensible description of their PhD project and the planned process, as well as supplementary documents relevant to the project, such as portfolios or selected literature or artistic references.

-3. Determination of PhD-Supervisors
+3. Determination of the PhD supervisors

-5. Review of the Exposés by the Research Board
+5. Review of the exposés by the Research Board

-For all questions regarding the content of the PhD-program: Art.Research | PhD, Dr. Veronika Schwediauer, Hauptplatz 6, 4020 Linz, firstname.lastname@example.org, M: +43 676 84 7898 2202, Office Days: Mondays, Tuesdays; www.ufg.at/phd
+For all questions regarding the PhD program: Kunst.Forschung | PhD, Dr. Veronika Schwediauer, Hauptplatz 6, 4020 Linz, firstname.lastname@example.org, M: +43 676 84 7898 2202, Office days: Monday, Tuesday